-Reportable Events [TX 501.91]

-Reported in writing to TSBPA within 30 days:

-- Felony conviction;

-• Includes deferred adjudication.

-Any crime related to functions or duties of the CPA;

-Alcohol or controlled substance abuse.

-Any crime involving

-Embezzlement; or Improper financial statements.

-Cancellation of right to practice as a CPA in any jurisdiction, including by

-SEC or IRS.

-CPE Module 5 - Codes of Conduct Copyright © Richard S. Mark Blide 949

-N. 11.
-4 一 Discreditable Acts - Texas [TAC50191:CPC2400.001] Fraud/deceit in obtaining CPA certificate; • Dishonesty, fraud in practicing public accountancy; violation of any of the provisions of Subchapter J or §901.458 of the Act (relating to Loss of Independence) applicable to a person certified or registered by the board; - final conviction of a felony or imposition of deferred adjudication or community supervision in connection with a criminal prosecution of a felony under the laws of any state or the United States; • any crime or imposition of deferred adjudication or community supervision in connection with a criminal prosecution, an element of which is dishonesty or fraud under the laws of any state or the United States, a criminal prosecution for a crime of moral turpitude, a criminal prosecution involving alcohol abuse or controlled substances, or a criminal prosecution for a crime involving physical harm or the threat of physical harm; - cancellation, revocation, suspension or refusal to renew authority to practice as a CPA or a public accountant by any other state for any cause other than failure to pay the appropriate registration fee in such other state; PPE Module 5 - Codes of Conduct Copyright © Richard S. Mark Stade #50 Discreditable Acts - Texas [TAC501.91; CPC2.400.001]] • suspension or revocation of or any consent decree concerning the right to practice before any state or federal regulatory or licensing body for a cause which in the opinion of the board warrants its action; •knowingly participating in the preparation of a false or misleading financial statement or tax return; •fiscal dishonesty or breach of fiduciary responsibility of any type.
-EPE Module 5 - Codes of Conduct Copyright © Richard S. Mark
+Reportable Events [TX 501.91] Reported in writing to TSBPA within 30 days: - Felony conviction; Includes deferred adjudication.
+Any crime related to functions or duties of the CPA; Alcohol or controlled substance abuse. - Any crime involving Embezzlement; or Improper financial statements. - Cancellation of right to practice as a CPA in any jurisdiction, including by SEC or IRS.
+Bilds #40 Discreditable Acts - Texas [TAC 50.51: CPC 2.400.001] •Fraud/deceit in obtaining CPA certificate; Dishonesty, fraud in practicing public accountancy; violation of any of the provisions of Subchapter J or §901.458 of the Act (relating to Loss of Independence) applicable to a person certified or registered by the board; final conviction of a felony or imposition of deferred adjudication or community supervision in connection with a criminal prosecution of a felony under the laws of any state or the United States; any crime or imposition of deferred adjudication or community supervision in connection with a criminal prosecution, an element of which is dishonesty or fraud under the laws of any state or the United States, a criminal prosecution for a crime of moral turpitude, a criminal prosecution involving alcohol abuse or controlled substances, or a criminal prosecution for a crime involving physical harm or the threat of physical harm; - cancellation, revocation, suspension or refusal to renew authority to practice as a CPA or a public accountant by any other state for any cause other than failure to pay the appropriate registration fee in such other state; Elde #6 Discreditable Acts - Texas [TAC 501.91.CPC 2.400.001] suspension or revocation of or any consent decree concerning the right to practice before any state or federal regulatory or licensing body for a cause which in the opinion of the board warrants its action; •knowingly participating in the preparation of a false or misleading financial statement or tax return; •fiscal dishonesty or breach of fiduciary responsibility of any type.